 In 2006, Coffman came home after completing a full tour of duty in Iraq and was appointed by Governor Bill Owens to serve out the remainder of his term as the State Treasurer.
 In that same year, he ran and was elected to the Office of Secretary of State and served in that capacity until he was elected to the U.S. House of Representatives in 2008.

 Coffman and his wife Cynthia were married in 2005 just before he deployed to Iraq with the U.S. Marine Corps.
 Cynthia Coffman was the Chief Legal Counsel to Governor Bill Owens before becoming the Attorney General for the State of Colorado.
-Coffman attends Faith Presbyterian Church in Aurora with his eighty-three year old mother, Dorothy Coffman.
+Coffman attends Faith Presbyterian Church in Aurora with his mother, Dorothy Coffman.